psilantrolab/psilantrolab-manual/docs/04-science.md

 The student is usually first author when they do most of the work, including writing the first draft.
 But this will differ depending on the circumstances.

 As principle investigator of the lab, I expect to be an author on all papers produced by lab members.
 But please note that I do not get automatic authorship; rather, my expectation is that you should involve me in your work to such a degree that I have earned authorship on the paper.

+In your Thesis, your posters and papers, you should always remember to Acknowledge your funding, and the technicians who helped with the work.
+All of them.